veysph/Flipdot/README.md

 And all of that is making a 56x56 dots matrix.

 Then it's just a matter of matricial operations to display things on the panels by splitting what you want to display over the eight panels / sixteen controllers.

+### Hand gesture recognition

+Displaying things on the panel is fun but displaying things "live" or be able to interact with the panel is even funnier.

+I am using a Jetson Nano.
+This is a small computer board that come with a small Nvidia GPU.
+The power of the GPU is sufficient to offload video detection for my use case.

+I am using OpenCV to preprocess the images frames captured by the camera, then I use Google Mediapipe to handle hand detection.
+If "Open_Palm" is detected (which means to full hand open) for more than one second than hand detection mechanism is triggered.
+In my case it allows to move the image displayed on the panel.

+Recognition Flow.

+1. Frame Capture → Camera input (640x480)
+2. Preprocessing → Flip, resize to 320x240, BGR→RGB conversion
+3. MediaPipe Processing → Hand detection → landmark extraction → gesture classification
+4. Confidence Check → Filter by detection/presence/tracking/gesture confidence
+5. Temporal Smoothing → Consensus voting across frame window
+6. State Change Detection → Compare with previous state
+7. Message Broadcasting → ZMQ publish if state changed

 ## The hardware